 How Much Pascalite Should I Use?

 This depends on what you are using the clay for.
 If you are making a poultice, the most popular method is to mix the powder with water (alternating small amounts of each, until the desired consistency is obtained) then apply generously to the affected area.
-You will want to keep this clay paste damp/wet for several hours or as long as possible, before rinsing off - if at all possible.
-Many customers have used a damp paper towel or washcloth over the area and then wrapped it in plastic wrap or something similar, to achieve this.
+You will want to keep this clay paste damp/wet for several hours or as long as possible, before rinsing off.
+Many customers have used a damp paper towel, gauze, or washcloth over the area and then wrapped it in plastic wrap or something similar.
 Re-apply and repeat this step as often as needed to achieve desired results.
-Some like to mix the Pascalite powder with other mediums such as yogurt, honey, aloe vera, coconut oil, etc. and we encourage you to mix our product with your favorite products to get a truly outstanding overall experience.
+Some like to mix the Pascalite powder with other mediums such as yogurt, honey, aloe vera, coconut oil, apple cider vinegar, etc. and we encourage you to mix our product with your favorite products to get a truly outstanding overall experience.
 Pascalite powder can be sprinkled in the bath water, or used dry as a deodorant or body powder.

 How Does it Work?